AndriyLin/pi-forall/notes.md

 The typing context is an ordered list of assumptions about the types of variables.

+注：说两种解读方式：

+1.	a has type A
+2.	by polymorphism, A has a proof a

 ### An initial set of typing rules - Variables and Functions

 If we know a variable's type because it is in the typing context, then that is